fieldtrip/website/tutorial/headmodel_meg.md

 {% include markup/info %}
 Create a head model with method 'singlesphere' that you fit on the inside brain surface, i.e. using the output of the already made segmentation.

-Plot both head models in the same figure, check the help of **[ft_plot_headmodel](https://github.com/fieldtrip/fieldtrip/blob/release/plotting/ft_plot_headmodel.m)** for further options of the visualization (e.g. color, transparency) which help to see the two head models together.
+Plot both head models in the same figure, check the help of **[ft_plot_headmodel](https://github.com/fieldtrip/fieldtrip/blob/release/plotting/ft_plot_headmodel.m)** for further options of the visualization (e.g., color, transparency) which help to see the two head models together.

 What is the difference between the head models?
 {% include markup/end %}